 A Memorandum of Understanding (MOU) signed in 2014 enabled a new approach to reduce the risk of shortage.
 The agreement between the Bureau of Reclamation, Arizona Department of Water Resources (ADWR), Central Arizona Water Conservation District (CAWCD), Metropolitan Water District of Southern California, Southern Nevada Water Authority, Colorado River Board of California and Colorado River Commission of Nevada, identifies voluntary actions to develop from 1.5 to 3 million acre-feet of new water for Lake Mead by the end of 2019.
 CAWCD's goal is to store 345,000 acre-feet of water – or approximately four feet of elevation – in Lake Mead between 2014 and 2017.
 The combined benefit of this agreement may result in a 10-foot elevation boost to the lake.

-Drought Contingency Proposal
+Drought Contingency Planning

 Testifying before the U.S. Senate Subcommittee on Energy and Natural Resources, ADWR Director Buschatzke stated, “Collaboration and an all-hands-on-deck approach is the future of the Colorado River.”
 Credit: Ben Moffat/Cronkite News